hwayne/learntla/content/introduction/example/index.md

 ![](img/intro_toolbox.png)

 Let's open it up and add our current project.
 There's two parts to a specification: the modules and the models.
 Modules have our code, models test them.
-[Elaborate] Try creating a new spec with the above code in it, and then translate that into TLA+ (on Mac it’s ⌘T).
+Try creating a new spec with the above code in it, and then translate that into TLA+ (on Mac it’s ⌘T).

 ![](img/translated.png)